halilkabaca/NovarumImporter/README.txt

 ## Notes ##
 This plugin is under heavy development.
-If you have any suggestions, comments, or issues please send it to team@novarumsoftware.com or open a request on Github.
+If you have any suggestions, comments, or issues please send it to team@novarumsoftware.com or open a request.

 ## TODO ##
 * Allow Meta tags and taxonomies to be imported as well